Radoszyce, Świętokrzyskie Voivodeship: History

-18th century

 In 1740, town council banned residents from selling their houses to Jews.
 In the late Middle Ages, the area of Radoszyce emerged as a center of Polish industry, due to proximity of large forests, which provided timber for fuel.
 In 1781, Jacek Małachowski founded a blast furnace in a village of Antoniow near Radoszyce.
 It quickly emerged as a main producer of armaments in the Polish–Lithuanian Commonwealth.
 In 1787, it was visited by King Stanisław August Poniatowski, who wanted to inspect local iron plants.

-On 18 November 1794, the last remaining Lithuanian units of the Kościuszko Uprising, which were under the command of Romualdas Giedraitis, surrendered to the Russians in Radoszyce.
+On 18 November 1794, the last remaining Lithuanian units of the Kościuszko Uprising, which were under the command of Romuald Giedroyć, surrendered to the Russians in Radoszyce.

-19th century

-After the Partitions of Poland, Radoszyce was first seized by the Habsburg Empire, and in 1815 – 1915, it belonged to the Russian-controlled Congress Poland.
+After the Third Partition of Poland, Radoszyce was first seized by the Habsburg Empire.
+After the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after its dissolution, in 1815–1915, it belonged to the Russian-controlled Congress Poland.
 In 1821, after the death of Jacek Małachowski, Radoszyce became the property of the government.
 Following the plant designed by Stanisław Staszic, the area of Końskie and Radoszyce was designed to become a major center of industry, as Old-Polish Industrial Region.
 In 1823, a large blast furnace was opened at Samsonów.
 Radoszyce also received a new blast furnace (1824), but it burned in 1839 and was never rebuilt.
 After the January Uprising, local industry declined, also due to the fact that major railroads missed Radoszyce.

 In 1827, the population of Radoszyce was 1,425, with 252 houses.
 By 1858, the population grew to 1,934, but together with other locations in northern Lesser Poland Radoszyce lost its town charter after the January Uprising (1869).

-20th century

 In 1905, the population of the village was 5,379, with a significant Jewish minority.
 In the Second Polish Republic, Radoszyce belonged to Kielce Voivodeship, and remained a poor village, whose residents supported themselves by trade, agriculture and services.

 World War II

 In the late autumn of 1939, after the Invasion of Poland, the unit of Major Henryk Dobrzański operated in the area of Radoszyce.
 Local Home Army units were commanded by Jan Stoiński, who was later replaced by Jan Pacak.
 In the late 1941 and early 1942, Jews of Radoszyce were murdered by Germans in the Holocaust.
 Since the village was a major center of Polish resistance, German occupiers decided to take their revenge on its population.
-On September 3 – 4, 1944, Radoszyce was surrounded by the Wehrmacht.
+On September 3–4, 1944, Radoszyce was surrounded by the Wehrmacht.
 All residents were ordered to gather in the market square, and Germans began the massacre.
 They managed to kill 19 residents, when local Home Army units attacked the Wehrmacht, forcing it to retreat.
 After the battle, however, the village was completely destroyed.
 On September 29, 1944, near the village of Gruszka, one of the largest battles of Polish resistance took place.